peteryuhang/Computer-Systems-A-Programmer-Perspective/ch1/ch1.md

   - To deal with this, designer include smaller faster storage devices called **cache memories (caches)**
   - The idea behind caching is that a system can get the effect of both a very large memory and a very fast one by exploiting **locality**

+## Storage Devices From a Hierarchy

+- The main idea of a memory hierarchy is that storage at one level serves as a cache for storage at the next lower level

 ![](./memory_hierarchy.png)